 “EM Solutions has operated predominantly as a standalone business since being acquired in 2019 to support the SpaceLink operations, which EOS has since exited.

-“Whilst attractive, growing and profitable business, we believe its future success and growth prospects will be more fully realised under Cohort’s ownership.”
+“While attractive, growing and profitable business, we believe its future success and growth prospects will be more fully realised under Cohort’s ownership.”

 EOS is best known in the space sector for using high-energy lasers to identify and track objects in space.
 A member of the Smartsat CRC collaboration, it has held a number of key space contracts in Australia and the US.

-EOS originally acquired EM to support SpaceLink, which had planned to launch an initial constellation of medium-earth orbit satellites in early 2022.
+EOS originally acquired EM to support SpaceLink, which had planned to launch an initial constellation of medium earth orbit satellites in early 2022.

-The news comes after a flurry of major announcements for the local satcom sector, following the axing of JP9102.
+The news comes after a flurry of major announcements for the local SATCOM sector, following the axing of JP9102.

 Earlier this week, for example, Fleet Space revealed it had successfully tested two-way voice and data transfer via satellite.